Hyperbolic actions of higher-rank lattices come from rank-one factors: Introduction

 \section{Introduction}

 How can a given group act by isometries on a hyperbolic space?
-The aim of this paper is to study this question for irreducible lattices in a semisimple group $G$ of rank~$\geq 2$.
-Thomas Haettel \cite{Haettel} addresssed the case where all simple factors of the ambient product $G$ have rank~$\geq 2$ and showed, in that case, that the isometric actions of the lattice on hyperbolic spaces are all degenerate (see below for a more precise formulation).
-In this paper, we allow $G$ to have simple factors of rank~$1$.
-Since rank~$1$ simple groups have a natural geometric action on a proper hyperbolic space (namely, a symmetric space or a tree), the lattices in $G$ do admit non-degenerate actions on hyperbolic spaces via their projections on the rank~$1$ simple factors of $G$.
+The aim of this paper is to study this question for irreducible lattices in a semisimple Lie group $G$ of rank~$\geq 2$.
+Thomas Haettel \cite{Haettel} addressed the case where all simple factors of the ambient product $G$ have rank~$\geq 2$ and showed, in that case, that the isometric actions of the lattice on hyperbolic spaces are all degenerate (see below for a more precise formulation).
+In this paper, we allow $G$ to have simple factors of rank one.
+Since rank-one simple groups have a natural geometric action on a proper hyperbolic space (namely, a rank-one symmetric space), the lattices in $G$ do admit non-degenerate actions on hyperbolic spaces via their projections on the rank-one simple factors of $G$.
 We show that, up to a natural equivalence, those are the only actions of lattices in $G$ on hyperbolic spaces.
-Our results also cover some non-linear groups including, for example, lattices in products of trees.